projectcalico/calico/master/networking/mtu.md

 The default MTU for workload interfaces is 1500, this is to match the most common network MTU size.
 The default MTU for the IP-in-IP tunnel device is 1440 to match the value needed in GCE.
+Similarly, the default for VXLAN is 1410.

 #### Using flannel for networking